 Our critical evaluation of performance has identified the target groups identified in Table 3.
-Establishment of baseline date for care leavers [PTA_1] is our highest priority as no data is currently available.
 TEF data confirms that the College's performance for retention of students from low participation neighbourhoods is in line with benchmark but absolute performance lags behind national averages and will be addressed [PTS_1].
 Gender and low participation neighbourhoods represent a specific intersection of disadvantage that was previously unknown.

 Work to address the gaps in retention [PTS_2] and progression [PTP_1] will be underpinned by improvement of internal management information systems to enable regular and systematic monitoring of performance.

-Target Reference Target Groups Lifecycle Stage Strategic Priority PTA_1 Care leavers Access High PTS_1 Low Participation Neighbourhood Success Medium PTS_2 Multiple Success Low
+Target Reference Target Groups Lifecycle Stage Strategic Priority PTS_1 Low Participation Neighbourhood Success Medium PTS_2 S_2 Multiple Success Low PTP_1 Multiple Progression Medium